dynamoose/dynamoose/Readme.md

 #### query.eq(value)

 Hash or range key must equal the value provided.
-This is the only comparison allowed for a hash key.
+This is the only comparison option allowed for a hash key.

 #### query.lt(value)

-Range key less than value.
+Range key less than the value.

 #### query.le(value)